ibm-cloud-architecture/refarch-asset-analytics/asset-dashboard-bff/README.md

 With WebSocket we have to take into account any proxy can restrict the use of it.
 The `Upgrade` http header may not pass thru, or they may close idle connection.
 Internal application, within the firewall will work, while public to private applications will have challenges.

-The Kafka consumer code is based on the same type of code from [the kafka consumer project](../asset-consumer) but it is using kafka springboot support.
+The Kafka consumer code is based on the same type of code from [the kafka consumer project](../asset-consumer) but it is using kafka springboot API instead.
+The code uses the MessageListener.

 @@@@ to continue
 We also support continuous build with Google tool: "skaffold"